-The Kettler Berlin S2 is a folding treadmill that's designed for both beginners and intermediates.
-It's a solid running machine with a damping system for extra comfort and a relatively large belt, so it's a significant step up from the budget treadmills above.
+The Body Power Sprint T500 is a folding treadmill that's designed for both beginners and intermediates.
+It's a solid running machine with a honeycomb cushioning system and a relatively large belt, so it's a significant step up from the budget treadmills above.

-It has a top speed of 18km/h via the 2.5 HP motor, which is enough for reasonably fast jogging (although you'll need a non-folding treadmill for sprinting).
-The Berlin S2 also has a 15% maximum incline to add more difficulty to your workout and "Instant" buttons for adjusting both speed and incline.
+It has a top speed of 16km/h via the 2.125 HP motor, which is enough for reasonably fast jogging (although you'll need a non-folding treadmill for full-on sprinting).
+The Sprint T500 also has a 12% maximum incline to add more difficulty to your workout and "Instant" buttons for adjusting both speed and incline.

-The belt itself is designed with a "high value damping system."
-This includes a combination of six large cushions and two small cushions, which reduce impact through the ankles, knees and hips.
-It also comes with a 7" console, with 40 exercise programmes to choose from, and built-in hand pulse grips.
+The belt itself is designed with a "honeycomb cushioning system."
+This reduces impact through the ankles, knees and hips, which may help prevent injury.
+It also comes with a 5" console, with 36 exercise programmes to choose from, and built-in hand pulse grips.

-One thing to note about the Kettler Berlin S2 is that it's not a lightweight treadmill.
-With a weight of 87kg, you'll need help assembling and moving the machine (although the rollers make it easier to move when folded).
-Also, while the instructions are clear, be prepared to spend some time putting it together.
+One thing to note about the Body Power Sprint T500 is that it's not a lightweight treadmill.
+With a packaged weight of 75kg, you'll need help assembling and moving the machine (although the transportation wheels make it easier to move when folded).
+On the plus side, assembly is straightforward due to the simple instruction manual.

-Even with these drawbacks, the Kettler Berlin S2 is a great treadmill that's available for a very reasonable price considering its features.
-If you're looking for the best treadmill for weight loss, or just want to have the option of indoor running at home, the S2 is one of our top recommendations.
+In summary, the Sprint T500 is a great treadmill that's available for a very reasonable price considering its features.
+If you're looking for the best treadmill for weight loss, or just want to have the option of indoor running at home, the T500 is one of our top recommendations.

 5. NordicTrack C100 Folding Treadmill